domenicquirl/comprehensive-rust/src/methods-and-traits/traits/associated-types.md

 <details>

 - Associated types are sometimes also called "output types".
-The key observation is that the implementer, not the caller, chooses this type.
+The key observation is that the implementer, not the caller, chooses this type, but it can only pick one.

 - Many standard library traits have associated types, including arithmetic operators and `Iterator`.